kuroko-lang/kuroko/README.md

 # → Hello, user!
 ```

-Optional arguments are supported, though as of writing they must default to `None`:
+Default arguments can be specified as follows:

 ```py
 def greet(name=None):